Alex Pascual Alex Pascual

 Trinity Buoy Wharf Drawing Prize 2023

-In 2021 was "Staircase in North London", and in 2023 "Messy Kitchen in Glasgow".
-Both were domestics drawings.
-I left those houses behind, but the drawings remain like a diary.
+In 2021, I submitted "Staircase in North London," and in 2023, I presented "Messy Kitchen in Glasgow."
+Both of these works are domestic drawings.
+While I have moved on from those houses, the drawings remain like a diary of my experiences.

-The Trinity Buoy Wharf Drawing Prize 2023 exhibition will be launched at Trinity Buoy Wharf in London on 27 September 2023 and will then tour several venues across the UK.
+The exhibition for the Trinity Buoy Wharf Drawing Prize 2023 will be launched at Trinity Buoy Wharf in London on September 27, 2023, and will then tour various venues across the UK.

 Read More